kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Alternatives

-Rather than having the user specify a custom `Reason`, which will require validation and an additional step in the user-experience, instead the Job controller could automatically generate reasons, using a determnistic format which depends on if the podFailurePolicy was triggered by the `onPodConditions` or `onContainerExitCodes`.
+Rather than having the user specify a custom reason via the proposed `SetConditionReason` field, which will require validation and an additional step in the user-experience, instead the Job controller could automatically generate reasons, using a determnistic format which depends on if the podFailurePolicy was triggered by the `onPodConditions` or `onContainerExitCodes`.